Kalakand Wontons Recipe

 How To Make Kalakand Wontons

-Mix 2 tablespoon all-purpose and 3 tablespoon water in a bowl to make a thick slurry.
+Step 1: Mix 2 tablespoon all-purpose flour and 3 tablespoon water in a bowl to make a thick slurry.
 Set aside.

 Flour slurry in a bowl.

-Keep the rest of the sheets covered with a cloth to prevent them from drying.
+Step 3: Keep the remaining sheets covered with a cloth to prevent them from drying.

 Slurry applied on the sides of the wonton sheet.

-Keep the round in the center of the sheet and bring the end together to make a triangle.
+Step 6: Keep the round in the center of the sheet, then bring the ends together to form a triangle.

 Secure the ends well.